opensumi/docs/docs/develop/basic-design/core-modules.en.md

 ### File Service

 File-service is a built-in file service implementation.
-Most cases are based on native file systems, while file-service is the default implementation.
+Many cases are based on native file systems, while file-service is the default implementation.
 In addition, OpenSumi also helps to implement other file systems by means of customizing file-service.
-Examples include MemoryFS, BrowserFS, and so on.
+Examples include MemoryFS, BrowserFS, etc.

 ### File Tree Next